Is NiceRx an Aduhelm coupon provider?

 We may be able to help you if you have insurance, including if your insurance company will not pay for your Aduhelm medication, or if you have a high copay or coinsurance responsibility.
 We may even be able to assist if you do not have insurance.
 Please fill in our enrollment application to find out more.

 How much does Aduhelm cost without insurance?

 Aduhelm costs without insurance will vary depending on how much you buy and the retailer you buy it from.
 As a guide, Aduhelm intravenous solution (avwa 100 mg/mL) will typically cost around $510 for 1.7 milliliters.
-If you obtain your medication through NiceRx, you will pay a flat monthly rate of $49 per medication regardless of its retail price.

 How much does Aduhelm cost with insurance?